Request for Legal Assistance

 Q: The State has started court proceedings to terminate my parental rights.
 Can you help me?

 A: If you meet certain eligibility guidelines, you may be entitled to a court-appointed attorney; you should contact the nearest Defender General's office and inquire.
 If you do not meet eligibility guidelines, you may wish to hire a private attorney.
-See below for an explanation of how to locate a Vermont attorney.

 Q: I am representing myself in family court.
 Is there any information online about how to do that?